mredig/Lighter/README.md

        align="right" width="64" height="64" />
 </h2>

+***This is just a proof of concept to prove that it's possible to build against the staticly linked sdk for swift.
+Please use the official Lighter repo for real work.***

 **Lighter** is a set of technologies applying code generation to access [SQLite3](https://www.sqlite.org) databases from [Swift](https://swift.org/), e.g. in iOS applications or on the server.